-Of particular note for the draft nuclear NPS is that the site lies on the Suffolk Heritage Coast and is wholly within the Suffolk Coast and Heaths AONB.
-Although set in the context of the existing power station, the development may have a direct negative visual impact on a nationally designated landscape; this could not be fully mitigated.
+Of particular note for the revised draft nuclear NPS is that the site lies on the Suffolk Heritage Coast and is wholly within the Suffolk Coast and Heaths AONB.
+Although set in the context of the existing power station, the development may have an adverse impact on landscape character and an adverse visual impact on a nationally designated landscape; this could not be fully mitigated.

-There are also potential adverse effects on three nature conservation sites, including Minsmere to Walberswick Heaths, and Sizewell Marshes; and effects on water quality and fish/shellfish populations in nearby coastal waters due to the abstraction and release of sea water for cooling.
+There are also potential adverse effects on at least five nature conservation sites of UK and European importance, including Minsmere to Walberswick Heaths and Marshes, Sizewell Marshes, Leiston-Aldenburgh SSSI, the Outer Thames Estuary, and the Alde-Ore Estuary; and effects on water quality and fish/shellfish populations in nearby coastal waters due to the abstraction and release of sea water for cooling.

 There are existing sand and shingle flood defences in place, which may require upgrading to protect the site for the full life time of a new power station, which may have potential effects on erosion and visual appearance of the coastline.
-These effects could be significant, but mitigation opportunities are likely to be available following further study.
+These effects could be significant, but mitigation opportunities could be available following further study at the project level.